-Italy corporate bank accounts
+Italy corporate bank accounts in 2021

 Healy Consultants Group PLC assists our Clients with opening a corporate bank account in Italy.
 Our experienced banking team will prepare all the requisite documentation on our Client’s behalf and submit them to the bank.
 We would also be pleased to attend the bank interview on our Client’s behalf.
 To find out more about Italy business banking, please read the information below.

 - The banking system in Italy is underdeveloped compared to other main European countries and is characterized by the coexistence between a handful of large national banking groups including i) Unicredit; ii) Intesa Sanpaolo; and iii) Mediobanca and over 150 other provincial banks;

 - Foreign banks are serving an increasing number of corporate customers and are currently holding a 20% market share.
 Main foreign banks present in Italy are i) Deutsche Bank; ii) BNP Paribas; iii) Barclays; and iv) Commerzbank;